 This historical baker must have realized that the leftover dough (the starter) was strong enough to leaven the bread.
 Voilà!
 Sourdough was born!

-Many people are surprised to discover that the special starter yeast used to make sourdough contributes to more than just the bread’s flavor and texture.
-Using a starter provides health advantages not present in other breads today made with conventional dried yeast.
+Many people are surprised to discover that the special starter yeast used to make sourdough contributes to more than just the bread's flavor and texture.
+It can provide health advantages not present in other breads!

 When making the starter, let the mixture sit uncovered in a warm place until you start to see a few bubbles.
 At that point your starter is telling you it is hungry.
 Don’t starve the starter!
 Feed it with a bit more water and flour and then cover it with a clean towel.
 Allow the starter to grow while sitting on the counter, feeding it every couple of days until it becomes bubbly and smells sour.

 The starter should be so light and airy that if you put it in water, it would float.
 Your starter is now ready to be made into bread!